 And it should be warm and snug around your neck, so go for a wollen scarf.

 Yes, even the gloves need to be waterproof.
-Otherwise, your hands will be soaked the minute you touch something covered in snow or ice, which you probably will.
+Otherwise, your hands will be soaked the minute you touch something covered in snow or ice.
 Make sure to buy a pair of waterproof gloves with touch screen so you can use your iPhone.

 Lastly, you’ll need a pair of warm leggings to keep warm with maximum movability.
 I recommend this pair for women.
 They’re insulating and affordable.